Masoumeh89/Masoumeh89/README.md

 👋 Hi, I’m Masoumeh, someone who is on her way to build a career in Data Science and Machine Learning.
 My major is Statistics and I am improving my skills in programming.
 I am interested in transforming raw data into valuable knowledge through statistical analysis, machine learning, and visualization.

-🌱 I am improving my skills in:
+🌱 My skills are:
    - Python and R for data analysis, and modeling
    - SQL for querying databases and extracting insights
    - Machine Learning frameworks: scikit-learn, TensorFlow
    - Data visualization tools: Matplotlib, Seaborn, ggplot2

-🔍 Skills that I am interested to learn in the near future:
+🔍 I am improving my skills in:
    - Deep learning techniques for complex data patterns
    - Big data technologies like Hadoop and Spark